 Out of state rotations necessary for fulfillment of educational goals of the House Officer Program may be permitted after being approved by the appropriate Program Director or Department Head.
-Use of state salary lines will not be permissible.
+Except in unusual circumstances that would require perspective approval by the Academic Dean, use of state salary lines will not be permissible.